puppetlabs-toy-chest/puppetlabs-dsc/README.md

 - Use `ensure` instead of `dsc_ensure` - `ensure => absent` will report success while doing nothing - see [MODULES-2966](https://tickets.puppet.com/browse/MODULES-2966) for details.
 Also see [Using DSC Resources with Puppet](#using-dsc-resources-with-puppet).

 - When installing the module on Windows you might run into an issue regarding long file names (LFN) due to the long paths of the generated schema files.
-If you install your module on a Linux master, and then use plugin sync you will likely not see this issue.
+If you install your module on a Linux Puppet Server, and then use plugin sync you will likely not see this issue.
 If you are attempting to install the module on a Windows machine using `puppet module install puppetlabs-dsc` you may run into an error that looks similar to the following:

   ~~~puppet
   Error: No such file or directory @ rb_sysopen - C:/ProgramData/PuppetLabs/puppet/cache/puppet-module/cache/tmp-unpacker20150713-...mof